 Joan Tapper, a piano teacher, had been a life-long fan of the couple and when they sang in Mold, North Wales, she presented them with a gift after the concert.
 This led to a friendship which lasted until Anne’s death in 2003.

 Webster’s health deteriorated and after a disastrous performance in Bridlington when he forgot the words of one of their most popular duets, Anne realised that this had been their swansong and they would never be able to sing together again.

 Webster died in 1984, and Anne lived alone in the bungalow in Penrhyn Bay, North Wales for another nineteen years.
 The bungalow was owned by Babs Wilson Hill, who had been Anne’s friend and admirer since they appeared in pantomime together in Liverpool in 1935, although by the end of their lives they were not as close as they had been in earlier times.
 They died within a few weeks of one another.

-It is very sad to think that all the fans and friends of Anne and Webster are dead now – except me.
-They will always be fondly remembered.
+It is very sad to think that all the fans and friends of Anne and Webster are dead now – except me and Dudley Holmes.
+As long as we are alive they will always be fondly loved and remembered.

 Jean Collen © 22 June 2017